Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 2. Why |

-Being inspired by the bizarre nature of story telling in early cinema, Krish curated a set of short films by world famous directors like Meliés, Gaston Velle and the Lumiere Brothers, to create a journey into the (almost) outlandish evolution of cinema and it’s tryst with colour.
+Inspired by the innovative storytelling of early cinema, Krish curated a set of short films by world-renowned directors such as Méliès, Gaston Velle, and the Lumière Brothers, creating a journey through the (almost) fantastical evolution of cinema and its relationship with colour.
+The four early silent films featured with a live musical score were:

 – L’album Merveilleux (1905) – Gaston Velle